 Both men and women may experience competitiveness, lack of support, undermining and perhaps some hazing and harassment.
 The term “King Wasp” has also been used recently, referencing the lesser known action by Best Buy CEO Hubert Joly.
 He axed the popular and original flexible work program there, named the “Results-Only Work Environment” or ROWE.
 Time and business results will tell if either Queen or Wasp names are deserved.

-In many cases, it may just be milder forms of professional, or even personal jealousy.
-They may want what you have, especially if you are younger, more fit, prettier or have some other quality they envy.
+Aggressive acts could also be forms of professional, or even personal jealousy.
+They may want what you have, especially if you are appear as more intelligent in meetings, are younger, more fit, prettier or have some other quality they envy.

 “There is no either / or between being competitive and collaborative.
 You have to be both and decide which in each situation.”

 ~ Cathie Black, Former Chairman and President, Hearst Magazines, on the realities of corporate business